ThatNotEasy/Vineless/README.md

 + Works with any service that accepts challenges from Android devices on the same endpoint.
 + Incompatible services:
   + Netflix (unless ChromeCDM is provided, which is incredibly rare nowadays)
-  + Spotify (doesn't seem to accept Android CDMs.
-Also PlayReady endpoint is just broken)

 ## Installation
 + Chrome